vipafattal/QuranX/README.md

 Currently, QuranX contains:

 ### 📚 [Core](./core/)
-A library that provides Quran data bassed on [AlQuran.cloud](https://alquran.cloud/api) with stylish Kotlin aractucture out of box, the data sources are bassed on [AlQuran.cloud](https://alquran.cloud/api) such as Quran, Tafseer, translation, transaliteration, word by word, etc...
+A library that provides Quran data bassed on [AlQuran.cloud](https://alquran.cloud/api) with stylish Kotlin aractucture out of box, which cloud be Quran, Tafseer, translation, transaliteration, word by word, etc...

 ### 🖌 [Tajweed Processor](./tajweedprocessor/)
 A library that provides tools to process Tajweed (reciting) rules in which is bassed on [tajweed edition](http://api.alquran.cloud/v1/quran/quran-tajweed) of alquran.cloud.